omersha/omersha.github.io/_posts/2016-11-15-the-roots-of-no-evil.md

 not as limiting as it may seem, since general multidimensional optimization can often be done by solving sequences of a univariate optimization problems.
-The multivariate setting will be the subject of the following few posts (starting with line-search algorithms), and then I'll write about constraint optimization algorithms, and so on in that fashion <a href="https://www.youtube.com/watch?v=9f0audGO36A&feature=youtu.be&t=549">until everyone is eaten</a>.
+The multivariate setting will be the subject of the following few posts (starting with line-search algorithms), and then I'll write about constrained optimization algorithms, and so on in that fashion <a href="https://www.youtube.com/watch?v=9f0audGO36A&feature=youtu.be&t=549">until everyone is eaten</a>.
 I may touch some theoretic-ish issues along the way (e.g. convergence rate, regularity conditions and such) but the focus will always be on the algorithms.